 Kathryn Lapin concentrates her practice on product liability, medical malpractice, toxic tort, and equine law.
 With experience spanning a diverse array of legal environments, she adeptly interweaves these insights into every facet of the litigation process.

-Kathryn’s academic journey led her to secure a cum laude J.D. from the University of Illinois Chicago School of Law, ranking within the top 22 percent of her class and obtained certificates in both Trial Advocacy & Dispute Resolution and Criminal Law & Procedure.
+Kathryn’s academic journey led her to secure a cum laude J.D. from the University of Illinois Chicago School of Law, ranking within the top 22 percent of her class.
+She graduated with a concentration in Trial Advocacy & Dispute Resolution and Criminal Law & Procedure.
 She is a four-time national mock trial competitor, served as the president of the Trial Advocacy Honors Board and was an active 711-licensed student attorney for the Pro Bono Litigation Clinic.

-While in law school, Kathryn served as a law clerk for the City of Chicago Department of Law, Legal Information & Prosecution Division where she managed a courtroom and prosecuted traffic violations.
+While in law school, Kathryn served as a law clerk for the City of Chicago Department of Law, Legal Information & Prosecution Division where she managed a courtroom and prosecuted minor violations.
 She also served as a research assistant to the Honorable David R. Navarro, Circuit Court of Cook County, where she grappled with the constitutional complexities of remote legal proceedings amidst a pandemic.
 She also served as a judicial extern for the Honorable Regina A. Scannicchio, Circuit Court of Cook County.